 Pick Reputation Over Low Premiums

 Remember, when it comes to picking the right home insurance, it’s not just about getting the lowest premium.
-You want to make sure the company will be there to make you whole when the chips are down.
+You want to make sure the company will be there to make you whole when there’s a big problem.

-Customer satisfaction is a key metric to pay attention to.
+Customer satisfaction is a key metric.
 Going hand-in-hand with that is the number of complaints an insurance company has from customers.

 All insurance is regulated at the state level.
 So before you decide on an insurer, be sure to contact the insurance commissioner’s office in your state.
-Ask them how many consumer complaints have been filed against a particular company you’re thinking about doing business with for your new home.
+Ask how many consumer complaints have been filed against a particular company you’re considering.
 The results may be eye-opening!

 9. Close the Deal